ebendtsen/CaesarCipherSolver/README.md

 ### Plotting a Baseline
 After creating a new baseline, you can optionally plot the letter frequency data:

-1. Provide the file path for the baseline JSON file or use the generated baseline.
+1. When creating a baseline you will be prompted wether you wish to plot the baseline.
+2. To plot the baseline, write `y`as the option.
+3. To skip plotting the baseline, write `n`.

 ## What I learned